Menu Close

 Pope must apologize for the Goa Inquisition

-This is the true history of Goa and this silence is not because there exist no evidence: There exist, in full text, orders issued by a succession of Portuguese Viceroys and the Governors from time to time.
-There exist, in written records and travelogues, penned not by the persecuted but by the persecutors, full details of the horrors perpetrated in the name of Christ.
+This is the true history of Goa.
+The silence around it is not due to a lack of evidence.
+There exist, in full text, orders issued by successive Portuguese Viceroys and Governors.
+There exist detailed written records and travelogues, penned by the persecutors themselves, that describe the horrors committed in the name of Christ.

-Reference : From Atrocities on Hindus by Missionaries in Goa, by V. Sundaram and Goa Inquisition – The Epitome of Christian Missionary Violence
+Reference: Atrocities on Hindus by Missionaries in Goa by V. Sundaram and Goa Inquisition – The Epitome of Christian Missionary Violence.

 Eminent people on Goa Inquisition